sebasmonia/panda/README.md

 ## Installation

-1. Place tfsmacs.el in your load-path.
-Or install from MELPA (coming soon)
+1. Place panda.el in your load-path.
+Or install from MELPA.

 2. Customize 'panda' to add the Bamboo URL or manually _(Notice there's no trailing /)_: